chanzuckerberg/single-cell/rfcs/xxxx-authorization/text.md

 For obfuscated datasets, the authorization portion will go through an API to check the obfuscated_uuid and dataset.
-It will ensure that the obfuscated_uuid belongs to a collection that contains the dataset, and it will ensure that the obfuscated_uuid has not expired.
+It will ensure that the obfuscated_uuid belongs to a collection that contains the dataset, and has not been revoked.

 `GET /v1/dataset/access_obfuscated`